War Memorial Stadium (Arkansas): Arkansas Razorback Football

-By the year 2012, Arkansas had played nearly 200 games in the stadium, usually playing two or three a year.
+By the year 2012, Arkansas had played nearly 200 games in the stadium, usually playing two or three a year, although there were some seasons in the 1970s and 1980s when the Razorbacks played four home games at WMS.
 In the year 2000, athletic director Frank Broyles generated controversy by announcing that one home game would be moved from War Memorial to Fayetteville (where the Razorbacks normally play their home games).
+It was later revealed that Razorback Stadium on the UA campus was going to be renovated and expanded from 50,000 seats to 72,000 seats.
 Despite objections from Little Rock-based individuals, only two home games would be played at War Memorial up until 2012.

 In 2013, it was announced that there would only be one game a year played at War Memorial up until 2018, at which point the team would play only in Fayetteville.
-In 2018, a new agreement was reached, allowing the Razorbacks to play one game at War Memorial every other year.
-In the year 2021, the Razorbacks played the Golden Lions of University of Arkansas at Pine Bluff, marking their first game against an in-state opponent since 1944.
+In 2018, a new agreement was reached, allowing the Razorbacks to play one non-conference game at War Memorial every other year.

+In 2021, the Razorbacks played the Golden Lions of the University of Arkansas at Pine Bluff (UAPB), marking their first game against an in-state opponent since 1944.
 The Razorbacks won 45-3.
+Between 2023 and 2025 the Razorbacks would play one non-conference opponent every year at War Memorial.
+In 2023, Arkansas defeated the Western Carolina Catamounts 56-13, and in 2024 the Razorbacks again defeated UAPB, 70-0.

+In 2025, the Razorbacks played the Arkansas State Red Wolves for the first time, hosting them at War Memorial before a sold-out crowd of 54,224.
+Currently, the Razorbacks do not have any games scheduled at WMS after 2025.